 Pursuant to Section 26 of the Civil Jurisdiction and Judgments Act 1982, a claimant may apply for the arrest of the vessel by reason of security for purposes of arbitration or other proceedings in the United Kingdom or in another country.

 Arrest by helicopter of a vessel at anchor in territorial waters but not yet in berth

 In theory, this can be done as long as the target vessel is within the territorial jurisdiction of England and Wales.
 Ultimately, however, arrest is effected by the Admiralty Marshal and so the means by which the service of the arrest warrant is effected is at the Admiralty Marshal's discretion.

 ii Court orders for sale of a vessel

 The Admiralty Court has the jurisdiction to order the sale of a vessel that is under arrest.
-The judicial sale of a vessel is made free from encumbrances, liens and with good title.
+The judicial sale of a vessel is made free from encumbrances and liens, and with good title.